isomerpages/ogp-buildforgood/_past-bfgs/BFG Environment Recap.md

 description: ""
 ---
 <p>From May to June 2024, we ran our first thematic Build for Good hackathon,
-partnering with SG Eco Fund on an environmental-themed Build for Good!
-Over the month, our 80 builders came up with 19 innovative solutions, tackling diverse environmental problems ranging from waste to public hygiene.</p>
+partnering with SG Eco Fund to focus on environmental and sustainability issues.
+Over the month, our 80 builders came up with 19 innovative solutions, tackling diverse problems ranging from waste to public hygiene.</p>
 <p>We are proud to announce the five teams that were selected to receive
 up to $100,000 funding each and go through an 8-week accelerator program to further develop their products:</p>